Columns configuration is specified by parameter columns and all settings are managed on its level.

 ]

-In this case the columns array is no longer needed.
-Datatable will analyze the dataset passed to it and build columns automatically.
+Datatable will analyze the data passed to it and build columns automatically.
 The columns will have default settings:

 Defining header and footer for a specific column